Los Angeles council president steps down after audio leak of racist comments

 "I take responsibility for what I said and there are no excuses for those comments.
 I'm so sorry," Martinez said in the statement.
 "As someone who believes deeply in the empowerment of communities of color, I recognize my comments undercut that goal."

-Two other Democratic members of the council - Gil Cedillo and Kevin de León - and labor leader Ron Herrera were present during the conversation, according to the Times.
+Two other Democratic members of the council - Gil Cedillo and Kevin de León - and labor leader Ron Herrera, who resigned on Monday night, were present during the conversation, according to the Times.

 It reported that De León accused Bonin of not supporting Latinos and likened him to being the council's "fourth Black member."